adarshme/NSE-Stocks-App/README.md

 # NSE-Stocks-App

+Cross Platform App to quickly get real-time information about your stocks through a _CLI_ or _GUI_.

 > The _National Stock Exchange of India Limited_ (NSE) is the leading stock exchange of India, located in Mumbai.